Hanna Farah-Kufer Bir'im

-Biography
+Early life and education

-Hanna Farah was born in village of Alijiah in 1960, to a Palestinian family who displaced from Kfar Bar’am.
+Hanna Farah was born in village of Alijiah in 1960, to an Arab family who displaced from Kafr Bir'im.
+He received a Bachelor of Science in 2001, and a bachelor of architecture in 2002 from WIZO Haifa Academy of Design and Education.

+Work

 Many of his works, photograph, print and sculpture which deal with the history of the village and attempts to resettle it.
 He is an artist but, also engaged in architecture and design at the same time, between 1996 and 2008 he worked on the "New Kufer Bir'im" project, and designed the exhibition of Hila Lulu Lin at the Tel Aviv Museum of Art (2005).

 The name of the Kufer Bir'im was added to his signature as a second family name, in order to tie his identity to the village of his family, whose residents were expelled from it in 1948.
 The affair of the displaced people of Akrit and Bir'im was discussed extensively in the government, the Supreme Court and the Knesset, but has not yet been implemented to fulfill the promise given to the residents that they will be able to return to their villages.
 The addition of the name symbolizes the "indivisible identity between his geographical and physical origins and his mental location."